altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 *Old memories attached to Martha*
-~An unease fell over her, dark memories returned in fragments~ *Martha, her shell, was violently expelled through the sludge out from inside this creature* ~She was back into that strange perspective of herself, falling through a fractal hole witnessing memories.
+~An unease fell over her, dark memories returned in fragments~ *Martha, her shell, was violently expelled through the sludge out from inside this creature* ~Instead of being in the stomach of that creature, that creature became scattered fragments within her.
+Whole from from strange perspective, but from Martha's...~ ~She was back in that strange perspective of herself, falling through a fractal hole witnessing memories.
 The fractal hole was both a shape of her shell, and a shape of anything making up that shell~ ~Where there once was blank nothingness, shameful memories came to fill in those spaces.
-Memories taken by that creature, hidden away by Rossin, still covered in a sludge...
+Memories taken by that creature, hidden away by Rossin, most still covered in a sludge...
 But distinctly inside her~
 ~Martha realized why Rossin said it would take months...
+The sheer scope of memories this thing has taken...
+Even just going through them all...~
-The sheer scope of memories this thing has taken~ ~Even so there were still blank spots not being filled in.
+~Even so there were still blank spots not being filled in.
 Spots rossin must have taken residence in~
-"M::It's not enough, it's just...
+*Martha, in the comfort of her self constructed room, falling in herself, looked to rossin* "M::It's not enough, it's just...
 Bigger."
 ~Rossin nodded as he reluctantly expected this~